-As the 2011 Sustainability Report indicates, the University has made significant progress toward achieving its ambitious goals in the areas of greenhouse gas emissions reduction, resource conservation, and sustainable research, education and civic engagement.
-With representation on the Princeton Sustainability Committee, PEI contributes to setting goals, and tracking the progress and implementation of education, research and civic engagement plan components .
+As the 2012 Sustainability Report Highlights indicates, the University has made significant progress toward achieving its ambitious goals in the areas of greenhouse gas emissions reduction, resource conservation, and sustainable research, education and civic engagement.
+With representation on the Princeton Sustainability Committee, PEI contributes to setting goals, and tracking the progress and implementation of education, research, and civic engagement plan components .

-Beginning in 2012, Princeton will participate in the Sustainability Tracking, Assessment and Rating System (STARS), a transparent, self-reporting framework for colleges and universities, which measures sustainability performance among peer institutions.
+In 2012, Princeton began participating in the Sustainability Tracking, Assessment and Rating System (STARS), a transparent, self-reporting framework for colleges and universities, which employs an objective and uniform set of benchmarks to measure sustainability performance among peer institutions.
 STARS was developed and is administered by the Association for the Advancement of Sustainability in Higher Education (AASHE).
 The system evaluates institutions of higher learning across three main categories: education and research; operations and planning; and administration and engagement.